ziyadloubaris/emsi-devops/README.md

 ## 0x01-ssh

 - <code>0-use_a_private_key</code> Script to connect to my server using the private key <code>~/.ssh/holberton</code> with the user <code>ubuntu</code>

 - <code>1-create_ssh_key_pair</code> Creating <code>ssh</code> rsa key pair

   - Name of the created private key <code>holberton</code>
   - Number of bits in the created key <code>4096</code>
   - Passphrase of the created private key <code>betty</code>

+- <code>2-ssh_config</code> Configuration of my Ubuntu Vagrant machine has an SSH configuration file for the local SSH client

 ## 0x03-shell_variables_expansions